-In Section 2, we first explain M2L and then introduce the FIDO notation by an example.
-Section 3 and 4 discuss our verification framework and show how all concepts can be expressed in FIDO.
-We present our solutions to the RPCmemory specification problem [4] in the remaining sections.
-In Section 5, we describe the distributed system that constitutes the specification.
-In Section 6, we describe the implementation, which is an elaboration on the specification.
-In Section 7, we prove that the implementation satisfies the specification.
+In Section 2, we first explain M2L and then introduce the Fido notation by an example.
+Section 3 and 4 discuss our framework and show how all concepts can be expressed in Fido.
+We present our solution to the RPC-memory specification problem [3] dealing with the safety properties of the untimed part in Sections 5 to 8.